TheCatTree/Qt-DoomFire/README.md

 # QT DOOM FIRE

-This is a little qt program that allows you to run demo scene effects, using Lua Script.
+This is a little qt program, that allows you to run demo scene effects.
+Effects are written in lua script.

 ## Getting Started

-Will Need QT Creator to run and a static Lua 5.3 library for your system.
+Will need QT Creator, to run, and a static Lua 5.3 library.

 ## Built With